danielchegwidden/peaks-and-troughs/README.md

 ## Development
 The development of Peaks and Troughs followed an agile approach, utilising the Issues and Projects sections of GitHub to identify where work was required and who was responsible for delivering it.
 Each change was created on a personal development branch and a Pull Request was raised that had to be reviewed by the other developer prior to it being merged into the ```main``` branch.
 This process was complimented by regular meetings with the client to show progress and get feedback on features.

 A [STYLE.md](STYLE.md) file has been created to specifiy the style that has been used throughout the application, both on the code side and on the design side.
 Any new additions will need to follow this guide.
 A ```.env``` file has been created as well to set local environment variables.
+Pre-commit hooks were used to ensure that the code was of a consistent quality before being merged into the ```main``` branch.

 The content for the relevant sections is stored in the static directory and AJAX is used to populate the application.
 This allows for additions to be easily tracked and managed separate to the page that displays them.